Introduction to the Ganesh Festival

-Held in August/September each year, depending on the cycle of the moon, the very popular Ganesh Chaturthi festival celebrates the birth of the beloved Hindu elephant-headed god, Lord Ganesha.
+Held in August or September each year, depending on the position of the moon, the very popular Ganesh Chaturthi festival celebrates the birth of beloved Hindu elephant-headed god, Lord Ganesh.
 Ganesha, also fondly referred to as Ganpati, is popularly worshiped for his ability to remove obstacles and bring good fortune.

 The festival begins with the installation of huge elaborately crafted statutes of Ganesha in homes and canopied podiums (called pandals), which have been especially constructed and beautifully decorated.
 Artisans put months of effort into making the statues.
 The statues are then worshiped for various durations of up to 12 days, before being immersed in water.